 At Scripbox, we always recommend long-term investors to keep investing every month and to ignore market movements.
 It is but natural to feel concerned about your money when the market goes down.
 Most queries we get from investors are on the following lines:

 I started investing 5 months ago and I’m losing money.
 Should I continue my SIP

 It’s easy for you to give this advice but it’s my money and I think I’m just going to stop!

-Invest in equities only if your investment horizon is minimum 5 years (7 to 10 years or longer is preferred).
-Don't do it to make quick money but for long term wealth accumulation.
+So what’s the conclusion?Invest in equities only if your investment horizon is at least 5 years (7 to 10 years or longer is better).
+Equity investing is not a quick-fix wealth accumulation option.

-Equity mutual funds are the best way for you to benefit from equity investing.
+How can Scripbox help you?The best way for you to benefit from Equity Mutual Funds is to invest in it.
 We help you do it the right way – automatically.

-3. Help you manage your investments better by ensuring you don’t lose money to taxes and exit loads.
+1. By picking the best mutual funds using our scientific process2.
+By monitoring and reviewing your investments annually3.
+Helping you manage your investments better by ensuring you don’t lose money to taxes and exit loads.